Exploring the vortex phase diagram of Bogoliubov-de Gennes disordered superconductors: Introduction

 \section{Introduction}

 The application of a perpendicular magnetic field to a superconducting thin film leads to a very rich phenomenology.
 For type II superconductors at zero temperature, an Abrikosov lattice \cite{abrikosov1957,abrikosov2004} of vortices forms for intermediate fields.
 As temperature increases, topological defects, thermal vortices, starts to proliferate and eventually the lattice is melted through a Berezinskii-Kosterlitz-Thouless transition \cite{berezinskii1972,Kosterlitz1973}.
-For lower temperatures, it has been identified theoretically, and later confirmed experimentally, an intermediate phase, termed an hexatic fluid \cite{halperin1978,young1979,roy2019} for lattices with hexagonal symmetry, that combines short-range positional order, like in a liquid, with a quasi-long-range orientational order as in the low temperature lattice phase.
+For lower temperatures, it has been identified theoretically, and later confirmed experimentally, an intermediate phase, termed an hexatic fluid \cite{halperin1978,young1979,roy2019} for lattices with hexagonal symmetry, that combines short-range positional order, like in a liquid, with a quasi-long-range orientational order as in the low temperature Abrikosov lattice phase.

 The presence of disorder brings new interesting phenomena.
 A vortex tends to occupy regions where the order parameter is suppressed as a result of the disordered potential.
 At the same time, disorder pins vortices which prevents, or slows down, a dissipative response to a current, and therefore a finite resistivity.
 Deformations of a vortex lattice, due to disorder, leads to the so called Bragg's glass \cite{giamarchi1995,giamarchi2001,larkin1970,larkin1979,korshunov1993} characterized by a power-law decay of the crystalline order so that some weakened form of diffraction peaks, and therefore discrete translational symmetry, coexists with glassy features.
-For a stronger disorder or field, a transition to a vortex glass \cite{giamarchi1997,fisher1989a,fisher1991} occurs characterized by both a relatively homogeneous repulsion among vortices in real space and, in Fourier space, a circular pattern \cite{zhang2019vector} instead to sharp diffraction peaks that signal the complete loss of any discrete translational symmetry and the on average rotational symmetry of the vortices position.
-A further increase in the disorder strength or field leads to either the loss of superconductivity or a fully disorder vortex phase where vortices repulsion is strongly suppressed.
+For a stronger disorder or field, a transition to a vortex glass \cite{giamarchi1997,fisher1989a,fisher1991} occurs characterized by both a relatively homogeneous repulsion among vortices in real space and, in Fourier space, a circular pattern \cite{zhang2019vector} instead of sharp diffraction peaks that signal the complete loss of any discrete translational symmetry.
+A further increase in the disorder strength, or field, leads to either the loss of superconductivity or a fully disorder vortex phase where vortices repulsion is strongly suppressed.

 A detailed experimental study \cite{ganguly2017}, supported by numerical results based on the solution of the Bogoliubov-de Gennes (BdG) equation for small disordered lattices, revealed that vortices occupy regions between superconducting islands which enhances phase fluctuations and eventually leads to a transition to a state formed by incoherent Cooper pairs.
 Translational symmetry of the vortex lattice seems to be lost even for a relatively weak disorder strength.